aws/sagemaker-hyperpod-cli/README.md

 hyperpod list-clusters [--region <region>] [--clusters <cluster1,cluster2>] [--orchestrator <eks>] [--output <json|table>]
 ```

 * `region` (string) - Optional.
-The region that the Cluster resides.
-Default will be the region from the current AWS account credentials.
+The region that the HyperPod and EKS clusters are located.
+If not specified, it will be set to the region from the current AWS account credentials.
 * `clusters` (list[string]) - Optional.
 A list of HyperPod cluster names that users want to check the capacity for.
 This is useful for users who know some of their most commonly used clusters and want to check the capacity status of the clusters in the AWS account.
 * `orchestrator` (enum) - Optional.
 The orchestrator type for the cluster.
-Currently, only `'eks'` is the only available option for supporting SageMaker HyperPod clusters orchestrated by Amazon EKS.
+Currently, `'eks'` is the only available option.
 * `output` (enum) - Optional.
 The output format.
 Available values are `TABLE` and `JSON`.
 The default value is `JSON`.

 ### Connecting to a Cluster